klaudiaZF/sig-security/security-assessment.md

 ## TL;DR for Security Assessments within Tractus-X

-1. Each Tractus-X project which undergoes a security assessment should have a `security-assessment.md` file stored in the documentation subfolder (`/docs`) of the repo.
+1. Each Tractus-X project which undergoes a security assessment must have a `security-assessment.md` file stored in the documentation subfolder (`/docs`) of the repo.
 Please create the file if it’s not already present.
 A template for this file can be found at [`security-assessment-template.md`](security-assessment-template.md).
 2. The file `security-assessment.md` should contain a Data Flow Diagram (DFD).